gregpriday/laravel-retry/README.md

 ```

 #### 8. CircuitBreakerStrategy
 Implements the Circuit Breaker pattern to prevent overwhelming failing services.
+After a threshold of failures, it "opens" and temporarily stops attempts, allowing the service to recover.

 ```php
 use GregPriday\LaravelRetry\Strategies\CircuitBreakerStrategy;